backend-development/backend-development-textbook/source/javascript_and_ajax.md

 end
 ```

+This will render the view update.js.erb.

-Now we have to handle both cases: saving `@ingredient` caused errors or went through
+Now we have to make this view handle both cases:
+saving `@ingredient` caused errors or went through
 successfully.

 There is a length validation on the ingredient name,
 so typing in just one letter should cause an error.
 Try it out with this code:

 ```